Applanga App Localization Logo

 Applanga.showDraftModeDialog()

-Show and hide the applanga screenshot and tag picker popup (Draft mode must be active for these menus to appear):
+Show and hide the Applanga screenshot and tag picker popup (Draft mode must be active for these menus to appear):

 Applanga.showScreenShotMenu() & Applanga.hideScreenShotMenu()

-You can read more about tags here : Manage Tags and about screenshots here: Uploading screenshots.
+You can read more about tags here: Manage Tags and about screenshots here: Uploading screenshots.

 Show Id Mode

-Enabling the applanga show id mode forces the sdk to return your string ids instead of string values, for all getString() or localizeMap() calls.
+Enabling the applanga show id mode forces the SDK to return your string ids instead of string values, for all getString() or localizeMap() calls.
 This should not be used in production.
 It is especially useful for screenshots - as all strings will be tagged correctly even the dynamic strings and strings set at runtime.

 Applanga.setShowIdModeEnabled(true);